Peer Review Process

 We collaborate with dedicated reviewers and emerging fourth-level internal medicine, surgery, gynecology, and pediatrics professionals.
 Typically, we start by inviting two reviewers.
 We may invite two additional reviewers if we don't get a response within the first week of our request.
 Last year, the average number of invited reviewers per article was 3.1.

 After receiving the reviewers' comments, a synthesis report is sent to the corresponding author for corrections.
-At this level, a refusal may be given due to the reviewers' joint criteria.
+At this level, a refusal may be granted based on the reviewers' joint criteria.